 For Those Who Are Attending a Live Intensive:

 This online course is one part of the teacher training you'll be experiencing – and a unique feature of the Summers School of Yin Yoga.
 Completing this course will prepare you to arrive at the live training with a solid foundation of the theory and practice covered in each module, allowing us to start at a higher level in our time together in the intensive.
-Upon registration, you'll receive a link that grants you 90-day free access to the online course (a $125 value).
+Upon registration, you'll receive a link that grants you free lifetime access to the online course (a $125 value).
 Please note: You will need to complete the online course, including a short quiz, before attending the live teacher training module.
 Estimated time to complete the online course: 5-7 hrs (not including the course readings).

 For Anyone Who Wants to Learn About Traditional Chinese Medicine:

 You don't need to be enrolled in Summers School of Yin Yoga in order to take this online course.
 It is designed to be a self-contained introduction to the concepts and practice of Traditional Chinese Medicine.
 It can be taken on its own, giving you a low-risk opportunity to see if this module (or the school) is the right fit for you.

 - Theory: Essential Introduction to Traditional Chinese Medicine; Taoist Origins; Yin Yang Theory; Qi; Meridians; Vital Substance; Chinese Organs; Five Elements